RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 [{"id":2,"itemId":"329199","link":"http://maps.google.com/?q=Boston","location":"Boston","quantity":512}]
 ~~~

-> `NOTE`: Make sure to stop Quarkus development mode via `Close` terminal.
-Next, you need to open a new Terminal in CodeReady Workspaces then change the directory once again via `cd` command that you executed previously.
+##### Stop the application

+Stop Quarkus development mode by closing the _Build and Run Locally_ Terminal window.

 ####8.
 Add Test Code and create a package

 ---

 In this step, we will add unit tests so that we can test during `mvn package`.
-Open up the _src/test/java/com/redhat/coolstore/InventoryEndpointTest.java_ file and replace the following code with the below code:
+Open up the `src/test/java/com/redhat/coolstore/InventoryEndpointTest.java` file and replace the following code with the below code:

 ~~~java
 package com.redhat.coolstore;